-If Brooklyn’s music circles draw a venn diagram, Angela Morris thrives in the loop between avant-jazz and pop.
-Originally from Toronto, the NYC-based composer, saxophonist, and multi-instrumentalist has performed throughout North America and Europe from arenas to DIY basement shows and everything between.
+If Brooklyn’s music circles draw a venn diagram, Angela Morris thrives in the loop between avant-jazz, new music, and pop.
+As composer and multi-instrumentalist, (known mostly as saxophonist, she grew up playing violin) she has performed throughout North America and Europe everywhere from basements to arenas.

 Morris’ vocal group Rallidae has released two albums: 2016’s Turned, and Was on the NYC-based label Gold Bolus Recordings and 2014’s Paper Birds, which AllAboutJazz called “a genuinely distinctive, and entertaining, combination of sounds and words… An exceptional debut by and exciting and innovative new band.”